Throat, Nasal, Sinus & Allergy Problems & Their Treatment

 Allergies are more common than ever, affecting up to one-third of the population.
 People suffer with everything from allergic rhinitis and asthma to hay fever, eczema, food allergies, hives and sinusitis.
 Patients with allergies will benefit from our advanced, comprehensive allergy management program.
 For children and adults with suspected allergies, we provide comprehensive management of their allergic disorder.

-In Dalton and Calhoun, we provide a fully staffed and dedicated allergy department and lab.
+We provide a fully staffed and dedicated allergy department and lab.
 We perform skin testing on 90% of our patients and blood tests as needed.
 When we determine that allergies are part of the problem, we develop a customized treatment plan involving three steps.

 - Avoidance of the specific allergens (e.g. pollen, mold or dust mites) the patient is allergic to.